 The Green Book

-The foreword of the Manual for Erosion and Sediment Control in Georgia Sixth Edition 2014, also known as “The Green Book” states: “Perhaps the most harmful damage to Georgia’s land and water resources is incurred through unchecked and uncorrected erosion and sediment deposition.
+The forward of the Manual for Erosion and Sediment Control in Georgia 2016 Edition, also known as “The Green Book” states: “Perhaps the most harmful damage to Georgia’s land and water resources is incurred through unchecked and uncorrected erosion and sediment deposition.
 Years of work have done much to remedy the situation.
 There has also been created an awareness that efforts must continue to further reduce the volume of the sediment pollution in all the state’s waters.
 While ongoing work in soil and water conservation has been of considerable success, it was recognized that some state regulation of land-disturbing activities could add a needed dimension to the overall control effort.
 The General Assembly responded to this need, and in 1975, the Erosion and Sedimentation Act (O.C.G.A. § 12-7-1 et seq.) was passed.
 The Act has been amended several times since then.
 The Act requires counties and municipalities to have erosion and sediment control ordinances or be covered under state regulations.
 While the Soil and Water conservation Districts provide assistance in this at the local level, the State Soil and Water Conservation Commission provides expert, step-by-step guidance for activities under such ordinances through a comprehensive publication of reference information.
 Thus the “Manual for Erosion and Sediment Control in Georgia” can serve as a technical guide in formulating plans for land-disturbing activities.”

 Notice of Intent (NOI) / Notice of Termination (NOT):